 On September 9, 2011 Lifescan Scotland, Ltd. brought suit against Shasta Technologies, LLC (Shasta), InstaCare Corp. (now known as Decision Diagnostics Corp.), Pharma Tech Solutions, Inc. et al in the United States District Court, Northern District of California, San Jose Division, Case # CV11-04494-MEJ, alleging patent infringement, seeking injunctive relief and damages as a result of an alleged infringement on Patents 5,708,247 and 6,241,862.
 InstaCare Corp. (now known as Decision Diagnostics Corp.) and Pharma Tech Solutions have answered the complaint, denying all of its material allegations and asserting a number of affirmative defenses.
-Decision Diagnostics Corp. and Pharma Tech Solutions, Inc. are entitled to be indemnified by Shasta Technologies LLC.
-The companies also carry insurance and have demanded a defense from its own carriers.
-Since the suit remains in its early stages it is too soon to determine the course of the litigation.
+Decision Diagnostics Corp. and Pharma Tech Solutions, Inc. are entitled to be indemnified by Shasta Technologies LLC, and Shasta's intellectual property insurer is providing a defense for Decision Diagnostics Corp. (formerly known as InstaCare Corp.) and Pharma Tech Solutions, Inc. The companies also carry insurance and have demanded a defense from its own carriers.
+Since the suit remains in its early stages, despite the passage of over a year in time, it is yet too soon to determine the course of the litigation.
 Management intends to continue to vigorously defend this lawsuit, which it believes is without merit.
-The company intends to file its own counter-claims.
+The company intends to file its own counter-claims in December 2012 and has moved the federal court to allow amendment for such an amendment.